Addressing Local Realism through Bell Tests at Colliders: Detection Scenarios

 As the maximum value of the left-hand side for a Bell state is $2\sqrt{2}$ this means that Bell inequality violation is only observable in this system if $\epsilon_{\rm CHSH} > 1/\sqrt{2}$.
 For $P_+ = P_+^A = P_+^B$ this results in the requirement $P_+ > 2^{-1}+2^{-5/4} = 0.92$.

 From the previous simple example, we see that the value of $P_+^A = 3/4$ in Eq.~\eqref{eq:prob-simple} leads to the prefactor of $1/4$ in Eq.~\eqref{eq:exp-simple}.
-These yield an efficiency factor of $\epsilon_{\rm CHSH} = 1/4$ which means that the CHSH inequality cannot be violated in such a system and consequently that local realism cannot be addressed.
+These yield a theoretical efficiency factor of $\epsilon_{\rm CHSH} = 1/4$ which means that the CHSH inequality cannot be violated in such a system and consequently that local realism cannot be addressed.